WeirauchLab/COSMO/README.md

 have the MOODS submodule.
 Do this:

     cd cosmo  # if not already there

+    # if required, create a Python 2.7 virtualenv and activate it
+    python -m virtualenv venv && source venv/bin/activate

     if test -d .git; then
         git submodule init && git submodule update